 Fionnuala Kennedy took over as Head in September 2020, after holding her position as Senior Deputy Head in Wimbledon High since 2018.
-Entering her 6th year at Wimbledon High school, Kennedy continues to focus on curricular and assessment reform, cultivating a teaching and learning approach that is innovative, robust and forward-thinking.
+Kennedy continues to focus on curricular and assessment reform, cultivating a teaching and learning approach that is innovative, robust and forward-thinking.
 Known for bringing energy and vision to Wimbledon High, Kennedy has said: “Above all, I’m proud to be leading a dynamic, academically adventurous school where staff and girls take themselves seriously but hold themselves lightly.”

 Before registering your daughter for admission, we recommend that you and your daughter attend a Wimbledon High Open Event.
 This will give your daughter a sense of what life is like attending Wimbledon High, the facilities it offers, and a chance to meet members of staff and current pupils.
 Girls who attend Open Events are better prepared in interviews and more confident upon entering in September.

-Applications for 2022 entry to Wimbledon High are now open.
-The deadline to submit your application is midnight on November 3rd, 2021.
-Typically, applications for 11 plus at Wimbledon High are open from April when your daughter is in Year 5 to the end of November of her Year 6.
-There is a registration fee for UK based applicants of £125 and £200 for those applying from abroad.
+Applications for 2024 entry to Wimbledon High are now open.
+The deadline to submit your application is November 1st, 2023.
+Typically, applications for 11 plus at Wimbledon High are open from May when your daughter is in Year 5 to the beginning of November of her Year 6.
+There is a registration fee for UK based applicants of £150 and £200 for those applying from abroad.

 At 11 plus, Wimbledon High accept around 100 girls into their Senior School.
 Of these, 40 will come from the Junior School while the rest come from a variety of state and independent schools.
 The ratio of applicants to offers tends to be 10 to 1, however this is subject to change and can go as high as 20 to 1.
 Despite not having an official sibling policy, sisters of girls currently attending Wimbledon High will be given preference when up against an equally strong applicant.